Admissions FAQ

 You’ll need to submit official high school and college transcripts, as well as official SAT or ACT test scores.
 Personal essay and teacher recommendations are not required but will be accepted and reviewed if you choose to submit them.

 We cannot require that you share your Social Security number with us.
-However, when the Financial Aid Office receives your FAFSA, they will automatically link it with your file if your Social Security number is included on your application.
+However, when Student Financial Services (SFS) receives your FAFSA, they will automatically link it with your file if your Social Security number is included on your application.
 Your financial aid packet will not be complete without your Social Security number, and not sharing it with us will cause a delay with Financial Aid.

 We can accept faxed transcripts directly from your school.